Shingled magnetic recording: History

 Seagate started shipping device-managed SMR hard drives in September 2013, stating an increase in overall capacity of about 25% compared to non-shingled storage.
 In September 2014, HGST announced a 10 TB drive filled with helium that uses host-managed shingled magnetic recording, although in December 2015 it followed this with a 10 TB helium-filled drive that uses conventional non-shingled perpendicular recording.
-In November 2019, HGST introduced 14 TB and 15 TB drives.

-Western Digital, Toshiba, and Seagate have sold SMR drives without labeling them as such, generating a large controversy, as SMR drives behave much more slowly under some circumstances (such as random writes) than PMR drives.
+Western Digital (WD), Toshiba, and Seagate have sold SMR drives without labeling them as such, generating a large controversy, as SMR drives behave much slower under some circumstances (such as random writes) than CMR drives.
 Some have even claimed that these may cause data loss.
 These mislabeling practices were used in both consumer-centric and dedicated data storage HDDs for servers, NASes, RAIDs, and cold storage.
 A United States class-action suit against Western Digital alleging that the technology is inferior was settled on or before August 27, 2021.
+Due to the controversy, as of June 2020, Western Digital labels their DM-SMR NAS drives as "WD Red" and brands their CMR NAS drives as "WD Red Plus" and "WD Red Pro".

 Heavily overlapped (shingled) tracks also appeared earlier in the consumer helical scan video cassette recorders (VCRs) that were popular in the 1980s and 1990s.
 In Extended Play (EP or SLP) mode, both VHS and Betamax reduced the track pitch by a factor of three.
 The severe interference from the adjacent tracks was partially mitigated by the use of slant azimuth recording.

+In 2001 the SuperDisk LS-240 drive could use SMR technology to format a regular 1.44 MB floppy disk to hold 32MB of data using its own FD32MB format.